Brazil

 Citizens Information Portal allows data to flow across government agencies

 Powered by Cloudera, SEDI GO’s Expresso portal is expected to support digital government services for more than 2 million citizens in Goias, starting in early 2023.
-SEDI GO expects to use CDP to help create the Artificial Intelligence to support text simplification evaluation for citizens.
+SEDI GO expects to use Cloudera to help create the Artificial Intelligence to support text simplification evaluation for citizens.
 SEDI GO is also working to improve the user interface, to make it as easy as possible for agency users to take advantage of the platform’s self-service analytics capabilities.

 Michel still has work to do in convincing many state agencies to participate in this project.
 Many agencies are used to operating on their own, so they don’t yet see the benefits of merging their data with data from other agencies.
 His hope is that, as participants begin making successful decisions with help the remaining agencies will want to contribute their data.